 We know that when buying or selling a property, nothing is set until the exchange of contracts.
-Until this point, there's no security around the purchase or sale as anything could happen from a party changing their mind or struggling to get a mortgage, to a sale falling through further down the ladder.
+Until this point, there's no security around the purchase or sale as anything could happen from a party changing their mind or struggling to get a house repayments, to a sale falling through further down the ladder.

 If you've experienced a chain break, you know how frustrating it can be.
 It can result in you losing your dream home through no fault of your own.
 If you're buying and selling at the same time, it can be even more difficult and risky, so you want to ensure you're as prepared as you can be.
 This guide is to help you get ready for all stages of buying and selling houses at the same time.